You are here: CIDR>Access and Applications> Applications

 How to Apply to the NIH CIDR Program

 All investigators requesting access through the NIH funded CIDR Program must submit an electronic application to NIH.
 Applications are continuously accepted and are reviewed six times per year.
-Applications are not required to access CIDR through the JHU SNP Center or the HTS Facility.
+Applications are not required to access CIDR through the JHU Genetic Resources Core Facility

 Step 1 - Initial Contact

 Investigators are required to obtain approval before submitting an application.
 Approval should be obtained two months prior to submitting an application.
-Intramural NIH investigators should contact Dr. Camilla Day.
+Intramural NIH investigators should contact Dr. Barbara Thomas.
 Extramural grantees must obtain approval from the supporting NIH Institute Liaison.

 For GWAS and sequencing requests, all samples should be collected and all subjects phenotyped prior to submitting an application.
 (Some exceptions with a strong justification may be considered.)
 For other service requests, investigators are not required to have all samples collected before applying.
 All investigators can apply for access to CIDR before submitting an NIH grant application.
 If access is granted, a letter verifying CIDR’s commitment to perform the genotyping will be provided to use in a grant application.